Storage Share Newsletter 2020

 Leeks — 6 stalks — Think of leeks like mild, glamorous onions.
 Our favorite use is in quiche, with red peppers and spinach or kale (fresh or frozen.)
 Leeks also freeze well, chopped raw in a bag, they can keep a month or two but then may start losing flavor.
 Easy Storage Tip: Fridge.

 Garlic — 5 heads– These should store until January or even February.
 Easy Storage Tip: Countertop or hanging basket.

-Sweet Potatoes — 3 pounds — They are freakin phenomenal.
+Sweet Potatoes — 3 pounds — They are freakin phenomenal, again.
 We’ll have them clean and dirty, your choice.
 The clean ones are reliably good for two to three weeks.
 The dirty ones will store longer, maybe 1-2 months.
+This year we bought the clean ones from our friends at Driftless Organics because our yields were just a little bit low.
 Easy Storage Tip: Basement, 60°, if it’s not 60 then eat within one month.

 Easy Storage Tip for entire share: Keep about half of everything in your fridge for eating all winter and then have a soup-making day with the rest of the share and freeze soup to enjoy all winter.
 There are a lot of soup recipes in recipes section below, along with copies of more detailed storage info available.
 And you can leave some of the roots with us to pick up at our winter store in December or later.

 We have a printed order sheet for everyone with your order, and you can “shop” from that list.
 You will weigh the items that need to be weighed, we will have scales available.

 Don’t follow the signs , which are for the regular full storage share — just follow your own list of items you ordered and paid for.